Eddie Murphy: Relationships and children

-In May 2016, Murphy had a daughter by Australian model Paige Butcher, whom he has been dating since 2012.
-Murphy and Butcher are parents of a son born in November 2018.
+On May 3, 2016, Murphy had a daughter Izzy Oona by Australian model Paige Butcher, whom he had been dating since 2012.
+Murphy and Butcher are also parents of a son, Max Charles, born in November 30, 2018.
 In September 2018 they became engaged to be married.
 Their son's middle name pays tribute to Murphy's late brother, Charlie, who died of leukemia in 2017.
+In July 2024, they married in a private ceremony in Anguilla.

+In May 2025, Murphy's son Eric married Jasmine Lawrence, daughter of fellow entertainer Martin Lawrence.

+Contrary to claims of Bill Cosby having a major influence on Murphy, it is acknowledged that Murphy has in fact long had a tense relationship with Cosby.
+In a 2019 episode of Comedians in Cars Getting Coffee, Murphy revealed to Jerry Seinfeld that he began having a tense relationship with Cosby after Cosby was highly negative towards him when the two met in 1981 and that his Cosby parodies which he began doing in the 1980s in fact reflected his real life animosity towards Cosby.

 Philanthropy

 Murphy has donated money to the AIDS Healthcare Foundation, as well as cancer, education, creative arts, family support, health, and homeless charities.
 He has donated to the Martin Luther King Jr. Center, and $100,000 to the Screen Actors' Guild's strike relief fund.